 You can match your dish set to the blue and brown theme you have going on in your kitchen.
 Whether metallic or ceramic, find flat plates and bowls in tones that match your kitchen’s color scheme.

 Mixing your hand towels in these colors is also a nice touch.
 Your kitchen must-have hand towels, so consider using blown and blue linen towels to accentuate your kitchen’s theme.
-Depending on your preference, you could use patterned towels or solid colors.

 Blue reminds you of skies and seas, but it also exemplifies stability.
 Share hints of your personality by using different shades of blue for your furniture and walls.
 For example, a brown kitchen island and brown cabinets perfectly combine with the blues.